swkkd/gowebapi/docs/ElementApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **ElementGetPaths**
-> ItemsString ElementGetPaths(ctx, webId, optional)
+> ItemsString ElementGetPaths(a.client.ctx, webId, optional)
 Get a list of the full or relative paths to this element.

 This method will return paths with the primary path at the first index.
 If there is no primary path, then null will be at the first index.
 If relative path is specified but does not exist, null will be returned at the first index.